junxit/us-congress-bills-116/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Equity and Inclusion Enforcement Act”.
+This Act may be cited as the “Equity and Inclusion Enforcement Act of 2019”.

 ## § 2.
 Restoration of right to civil action in disparate impact cases under title VI of the Civil Rights Act of 1964